ProJSLib/jsbits/packages/add-months/README.md

 Also, its behavior changes to that of a setter.
 That is, the value of the date on which these methods operate _is changed_.

+Although you can use `Date.prototype.addMonth.call()`, its use with a type different than Date generates a TypeError.

-The return value of both methods is the number of milliseconds between 1 January 1970 00:00:00 UTC and the updated date.
+The return value of both methods is the number of milliseconds between 1 January 1970 00:00:00 UTC and the updated date, or `NaN` if the date is invalid.

 This example shows the behavior of both methods using the same date instance: